markusfleck/PARENT/README.md

   This code uses MPI as well as openMP parallelization, so you need to make sure that your system supports this.
-The code was developed and tested in a GNU/Linux environment using openMPI version 1.7.4 as a MPI implementation and gcc version 4.8.2 as a compiler, but different versions/compilers might work just as well.
+The code was developed and tested in a GNU/Linux environment using Open MPI version 1.7.4 as a MPI implementation and gcc version 4.8.2 as a compiler, but different versions/compilers might work just as well.